hectorcorrea/ldpserver/readme.md

     curl locahost:9001

-POST to the root (the slug is fixed to "blog")
+POST to the root (the Slug defaults to "blog")

     curl -X POST localhost:9001